Look, I don't think it's appropriate to bring up that LA Times story.

 Ron Emmanuel is leading the charge to destroy conservatives and Republicans.

-Although few Democrats trusted Emmanuel to hold true to principle, many hoped that he would get things done, and that those things would reflect the liberal progressive outlook of his boss rather than the attitude of accommodation he picked up on Capitol Hill.
+Although few Democrats trusted Emmanuel to hold true to principle, many hoped that he would get things done and that those things would reflect the liberal progressive outlook of his boss rather than the attitude of accommodation he picked up on Capitol Hill.

 All right, now back to the brilliance that was so rudely interrupted by the programming format.

-And foist upon this country a single-payer health care system that will forever change the relationship Americans have with one another and their government.
+You got Ron Emmanuel out there who is doing everything he can to destroy us and foist upon this country a single-payer health care system that will forever change the relationship Americans have with one another and their government.

 The Democrats don't need one Republican vote.